shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 I am trying to compare the accuracy of Khmer implementations of cqf,bloom filter, and count-min sketch.

 #### Experiment 1 Quotient Filter Vs Bloom filter

-I am comparing Quotient Filter with Bloom Filter Test.
-I used Bloom filter implemented in Khmer.
-I could not find an implementation for Quotient Filter(RSQF), So I used CQF and unique kmers dataset.
-I created Bloom filter and Quotient Filter of size approximate to 524K.
-Then, I iteratively inserted kmers in both filters and measured the accuracy.
-For Accuracy, I queried the filters with new kmers and calculated the number of the false positives.
+ Experiment 1 compares Quotient Filter and Bloom filter.
+Khmer implementation of bloom filter is used, and CQF is used for the quotient filter because I couldn't find an implementation for RSQF.
+Bloom filter and CQF are created with size approximate to 524k.
+Then, Unique kmers are iteratively inserted in both filters.
+Accuracy is measured periodically.
+Accuracy measure is the number of false positives found while querying unseen kmers.

  ![BloomVsCQF.png]({{ site.baseurl }}/images/BloomVsCQF.png)